 What type of inositol should I take?

+There is emerging evidence that inositol can improve symptoms of PCOS such as anovulation, high testosterone, insulin resistance and metabolic syndrome risk.
 It is important to note that inositol is an experimental therapy for PCOS.
 It is being recommended because of emerging evidence and requires further research.
+Always consult with your healthcare professional before taking inositol.